 The National Quality Framework aims to raise quality and drive continuous improvement and consistency in education and care.
+Within the seven quality areas quality ratings

-Within the Framework there is a set of National Quality Standards.
+Framework there is a set of National Quality Standards.
 These National Quality Standards set a national benchmark for the quality of education and care services.
 It also gives services and families a better understanding of a quality service.